sharoika/Capstone/documentation/BusinessCase.md

 Fleet will allow the driver to set their own rate while driving for longer or shorter distances.
 It will allow the driver to receive at least 95% of the fare while Fleet only keeps what it needs to facilitate the rides.
 Customers know they are getting a more ethical solution where the driver is making the majority of the fare price.
 Finally, customers will have the opportunity to request a desired driver, allowing them to create relationships for long-term service.

 ## Options
+**Option 1:**
 Create a ride-sharing mobile application that can be on both iOS and Android.
 We would use the MERN-M tech stack in accordance with REST standards due to its features and the experience our team has with the stack.
+This will be a mobile application built using monolithic architecture; React Native allows for both iOS and Android compatibility.

+**Option 2:**
-This will be a mobile application; React Native allows for both iOS and Android compatibility.
+Create a ride-sharing mobile application that can be on both iOS and Android.
+We would use the MERN-M tech stack in accordance with REST standards due to its features and the experience our team has with the stack.
+This will be a mobile application built using microservices architecture; React Native allows for both iOS and Android compatibility.

 ## Cost-Benefit Analysis
 **Option 1:**